sahil16th/AI_CallMate/Readme.md

-## 📞 AI-Powered Voice Call System using AI
+## 📞 AI-Powered Voice Call System using AI - Replacing Traditional Call Center

 This project is a smart conversational calling platform built using the Node.js Environment, integrated with Twilio for programmable voice calling and AI for real-time, human-like conversations.
 The system allows you to send prompts (questions) and phone numbers, and the application automatically makes a call to the user, interacts naturally, gathers responses, and generates detailed reports.